ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ---

-##  Flag 15 – Identify the cloud service used to exfiltrate stolen data
+## :triangular_flag_on_post: Flag 15 – Identify the cloud service used to exfiltrate stolen data

 **Finding**: The attacker used `curl.exe` to upload the file `export-data.zip` to `https[:]//discord[.]com` at `2025-11-19T19:09:21.4234133Z`